 From game parks to beaches, culture to adventure - this magnificent trip covers 8 African countries including Swaziland and Lesotho.
 Tick off your bucket list items - from the Maasai Mara, Serengeti, Ngorongoro Crater, Kruger National Park, Addo Elephant National Park, Garden Route, Zanzibar and the mighty Victoria Falls.
-This camping overland group adventure is not to be missed!
+This camping adventure tour is not to be missed!

 Day 1.
 Nairobi to Maasai Mara ReserveOur adventure starts with a 2-night excursion to the Maasai Mara.
 We meet our local guides and board specialized vehicles, taking the road via the Great Rift Valley, pausing for a photo at this geographic phenomenon.
 From here we continue on through the Masai lands and on to the Masaai Mara National Reserve.

 Day 2.
 Masai Mara National Reserve Highlights.
 Masai Mara National Reserve, Kenya.Rising early, we board our game drive vehicles with our eagle-eyed guide at the wheel and enter the park to search for 'Big 5' game and numerous species of antelope, birds and reptiles.
 The Masaai Mara forms the northern end of the path of the Great Migration in which over 2 million wildebeest, zebra and antelope travel, following the rains throughout the year.
 These animals cross the border from Tanzania's Serengeti National Park and into the Masaai Mara between July - October each year.

 Day 3.
 Masai Mara to NairobiLeaving Kenya's famous national park behind, we make our way back across the Great Rift Valley to our camp for the night in the heart of Nairobi's Karen district.

 Day 4.
 Nairobi to Arusha, Tanzania Highlights.
 Maasai Village Walk, Arusha, Tanzania.We leave the hustle and bustle of Nairobi behind and head south to the border where we will cross into Tanzania.

 Day 5.
 Arusha to Serengeti National Park Highlights.
 Serengeti National Park, Tanzania.Rising early, we meet our local safari guides and board 4x4 safari vehicles for our 2 night, 3-day excursion into the Serengeti National Park and Ngorongoro Crater Conservation Area.
 Known for its massive annual migration of wildebeest and zebra, the resident population of lion, cheetah, elephant, giraffe, and birds is also quite impressive.